Frozen Food Due to Fear of Listeria Contamination

 The recall by Amy’s Kitchen wasn’t prompted by complaints of illness; they issued the recall out of an “abundance of caution,” according to a recent press release by the Food and Drug Administration.
 Many loyal customers stand behind the California-based family business, with comments about the recall like:

 “No one was “affected”… There were no reports of illness.
-Amy’s decided to recall as a caution, BEFORE anyone might become ill.
+Amy’s decision to recall as a caution BEFORE anyone might become ill.
 Unlike other large corporations that only care about the bottom line.”

 If you have purchased any of the following Amy’s Kitchen frozen food items, you should return these potentially-tainted products to the store for an exchange or full refund:

 The tainted spinach recall is growing.
 The following companies have also issued recalls due to listeria bacteria concerns: